 We need to design for a better patient / doctor relationship the mobile interfacing addresses accountability and access.

 The doctor registers with their facility

 Most at home exercises are easily transferable to gaming interfaces.
-Using gamification, the patient becomes more aware of their exercise.
+Using gamification, the patient becomes more aware of their exercise and their body.

 The patient selects one of the exercises their doctor has prescribed.
 Their device uses gyroscopes and accelerometers to control the ball along a path.

 As the patient gets healthier, the workouts reflect the change, the hills and valleys get steeper and narrower.